Monday, July 27, 2020

 The system only used two kinds of die, d20 and d6.
 All weapons caused d6 damage plus or minus a modifier (and some double handed weapons caused multiple d6).

 Armor did not make you harder to hit, it subtracted from weapon damage.
 Full plate would subtract 6 points.
 A small shield would subtract an extra point.
-Heavy armor could lower your dexterity and make you easier to hit.
+Heavy armor would lower your dexterity and make you easier to hit.
 We felt this was superior to AC systems, as it gave another dimension to play and felt more realistic.
 Subtracting small numbers was easy enough.
 Absent critical hits a heavily armored fighter could be essentially invulnerable to a weak opponent like a goblin with a short sword, just like a character with a very high AC can be in D&D 5e.

 One peculiarity was the parry.
 If an opponent hit you, and you had not yet parried, you could roll to see if you successfully parried.
 You did not need to roll over the attack value, just under your parry value.
 If you parried, the attack was deflected.
 This was a bad mechanic.
 At higher levels it lead to long back an forth slogging where nothing happened as attacks were parried all the time.
 Better would have been if there would not have been a parry at all, or if the rule at least would have been you need to contest the attack.